Jan-Eric-B/DeDupe/README.md

 ﻿# DeDupe

-A tool for managing duplicate and similar looking media files.
+DeDupe is a simple application for finding and managing duplicate and visually similar images.

 > [!WARNING]
 > This application is still in early development.
 Use at your own risk.